3 Tips for Buying the Healthiest Canned Tuna and Salmon

 Everything you need to know about picking out the best canned tuna and salmon.

-We've all gotten the memo-we should be eating more seafood.
-Seafood is a good source of healthy omega-3 fats and the USDA and the American Heart Association both recommend eating at least 8 ounces a week (2-3 servings).
+We've all gotten the memo–we should be eating more seafood.
+Seafood is a good source of healthy omega-3 fatty acids and the USDA and the American Heart Association both recommend eating at least 8 ounces a week (2-3 servings).

 Don't Miss: 6 of the Healthiest Fish to Eat, 6 to Avoid